naz-hage/ntools/docs/ntools/nbuild.md

           (string, default=$(ProgramFiles)\nbuild\NTools.json)
   - v    : Optional parameter which sets the console output verbose level
          ----
-         - if no command line options are specified with the -v option , i.e.: 'Nb.exe staging -v true` `Nb` will run an MSbuild target `staging` defined in a `nbuild.targets` file which present in the solution folder.
+         - if no command line options are specified with the -v option , i.e.: 'Nb.exe stage -v true` `Nb` will run an MSbuild target `stage` defined in a `nbuild.targets` file which present in the solution folder.
            Run `Nb.exe -t Targets` to list the available targets.
          -v Possible Values: (true or false, default=False)
 ```